galaxyproject/training-material/topics/contributing/tutorials/github-command-line-contribution/tutorial.md

 >    no changes added to commit (use "git add" and/or "git commit -a")
 >    ```
 >
-> 2. Commit the changes
+> 4. Add the file and commit the changes
 >
 >    ```
 >    $ git add CONTRIBUTORS.yaml
 >    $ git commit -m "Add ..."
 >    ```
 >
-> 3. Check there is no changes to add again with `git status`
+> 5. Check that there are no more changes to commit with `git status`
 >
 {: .hands_on}

 # Push your branch on your GitHub repository